evkx/evkx.github.io/content/models/polestar/4/4_Long_range_Single_motor/_index.md

 ## Performance

-The Polestar 4 Long range Single motor offers modest performance with a maximum power of 200 kW (272 hp / 268 bhp) and a total torque of 343 Nm (253 ft-lb).
+The Polestar 4 Long range Single motor offers modest performance with a maximum power of 200 kW (272 hp / 268 bhp) and a total torque of 343 Nm (253 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.4 seconds and has a top speed of 180 km/h (112 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 100 kWh and a net usable capacity of 94 kWh, providing an 6 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 100 kWh and a net usable capacity of 94 kWh, providing an 6 kWh buffer (6.0%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 610 km (379 mi).
 The consumption is 15.4kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.